 IndependenceThe County of Nice, which had belonged to the House of Savoy since 1388, was annexed to France in 1860.
-In 1904, Saint Jean separated from Villefrance-sur-Mer and became an independent commune.
-Originally named Saint-Jean-sur-Mer, the commune took the name of Saint-Jean-Cap-Ferrat in 1907.
+In 1904, Saint-Jean separated from Villefranche-sur-Mer and became an independent municipality.
+Originally named Saint-Jean-sur-Mer, the peninsula took the name of Saint-Jean-Cap-Ferrat in 1907.

 Developing tourismIn the early 1900s, winter tourism began to be popular on the French Riviera.
 Its very mild climate made it attractive to rich British or Russian families who soon made it a highly acclaimed destination.
-Saint-Jean-Cap-Ferrat became very popular, and the first grand estates were built.
-In 1904, the Hôtel Bedford (now the Hôtel Royal-Riviera) was built at the base of the peninsula.
-Its geographical location made it popular with high society.
-Designed to accommodate wealthy cosmopolitan clientele, 1908 saw the construction of the Grand Hôtel on the Cap-Ferrat headland surrounded by lush greenery.
+Saint-Jean-Cap-Ferrat became very popular following the visits of King Leopold II and various members of the Belgian aristocracy.
+The first great estates were built.
+In 1904, the hôtel Panorama Palace (now the hôtel Royal-Riviera) was built at the entrance of the peninsula.
+Its geographical location placed it at the center of high society.
+Designed to welcome a wealthy cosmopolitan clientèle, 1908 saw the construction of the Grand-Hôtel at the Cap-Ferrat headland.

-In the Fifties, tourism started to become more summer-based and Saint-Jean-Cap-Ferrat became a fashionable seaside resort popular with celebrities from all over the world.
-Visitors included Edith Piaf, Charlie Chaplin, Elizabeth Taylor and Richard Burton, Jean Paul Belmondo, Roger Moore, Tony Curtis, David Niven and Romy Schneider, who got married there in 1966.
-It was also a haven for politicians such as Général de Gaulle, Valéry Giscard d’Estaing, Raymond Barre, Winston Churchill, George Bush, Bill Clinton and Boris Eltsine.
+In the Fifties, tourism started to become more summer-based and Saint-Jean-Cap-Ferrat became a fashionable sea-side resort popular with celebrities from all over the world.
+Visitors included Edith Piaf, Charlie Chaplin, Somerset Maugham, Gregory Peck, Elizabeth Taylor and Richard Burton, Jean Paul Belmondo, Roger Moore, Tony Curtis, David Niven and Romy Schneider, who got married there in 1966.
+It was also a haven for politicians such as Général de Gaulle, Valéry Giscard d’Estaing, Raymond Barre, Winston Churchill, George Bush, Bill Clinton and Boris Yeltsin.

-Famous painters also stayed in Saint-Jean-Cap-Ferrat.Henri Matisse paid many visits to the Villa Natacha, owned by the art publisher Alec Tériade.
+Famous painters also stayed in Saint-Jean-Cap-Ferrat.Henri Matisse paid many visits to Villa Natacha, owned by the art publisher Alec Tériade.
 The painter had already created a stained glass window and a ceramic mural for the villa's dining room.
-The publisher invited many of the artists he worked with to his villa, notably Chagall and Picasso, and even his fellow countryman Odysséas Elýtis, who won the Nobel Prize for Literature in 1979.
+The publisher welcomed numerous artists there with whom he collaborated, including Chagall and Picasso, and even his fellow countryman Odysséas Elýtis, who won the Nobel Prize for Litterature in 1979.

-Charlotte Salomon, a Jewish artist of German origins, stayed at the Hôtel Belle Aurore (now the Hôtel La Villa Cap Ferrat) for two years, where she painted her masterpiece "Life? or Theatre?"*.
+Charlotte Salomon, a Jewish artist of German origin, stayed at the Belle Aurore hotel (now called La Villa Cap Ferrat Hotel & Spa) for two years, where she painted her masterpiece "Life? or Theatre?"*.

 But the artist who had the biggest impact on Saint-Jean-Cap-Ferrat was Jean Cocteau.
-A regular guest at the 'Santo Sospir' villa whose walls he decorated with splendid frescoes, he was also behind the fresco that graces the wedding hall in the Town Hall.
-(Can be viewed on request at the Town Hall reception).
+A regular guest at the 'Santo Sospir' villa whose walls were decorated by him with splendid frescoes, he was also behind the fresco that graces the wedding hall in the Town Hall.

-Ever since, royalty, artists, politicians and rich industrialists have continued to fall in love with the unique charm of this place where the expression "In order to live happily, live hidden" becomes even more meaningful.
+Ever since, royalty, artists, politicians and rich industrialists have continued to fall in love with the unique charm of this place where the expression "In order to live happily, live hidden" acquires its meaning.